 - If you smoke, quit.
 Quitting may help reduce symptoms.

-- Some people find that managing allergy symptoms and avoiding allergy triggers helps decrease Ménière's symptoms.
+- Some people find that managing allergy symptoms and avoiding allergy triggers helps decrease Meniere disease symptoms.

 - Get plenty of sleep and take steps to reduce stress.

-You've seen your doctor for Ménière's disease.
-During Ménière's attacks, you may have .
-You may also have hearing loss (usually in one ear) and ringing or roaring in the affected ear, called .
+You have seen your doctor for Ménière disease.
+During Ménière attacks, you may have vertigo, or the feeling that you are spinning.
+You may also have hearing loss (most often in one ear) and ringing or roaring in the affected ear, called tinnitus.
+You may also have pressure or fullness in the ears.

 During attacks, some people find bed rest helps relieve vertigo symptoms.
-Your doctor may prescribe medicines like diuretics (water pills) or antihistamines to help.
+Your health care provider may prescribe medicines like diuretics (water pills) or antihistamines to help.
 Surgery may be used in some cases with persistent symptoms, although this has risks and is rarely recommended.

-There is no cure for Ménière's disease.
+There is no cure for Ménière disease.
 However, making some lifestyle changes can help prevent or reduce attacks.

 Eating a low-salt (sodium) diet helps reduce the fluid pressure in your inner ear.
-This can help control symptoms of Ménière's disease.
-Your doctor may recommend cutting back to 1500 - 2000 mg of sodium per day.
-This is about ¾ teaspoon of salt.
+This can help control symptoms of Ménière disease.
+Your provider may recommend cutting back to 1500 to 2000 mg of sodium per day.
+This is about ¾ teaspoon (4 grams) of salt.

-Start by taking the salt shaker off your table, and don't add any extra salt to foods.
+Start by taking the salt shaker off your table, and do not add any extra salt to foods.
 You get plenty from the food you eat.

 These tips can help you cut the extra salt from your diet.